vuejs/rollup-plugin-vue/README.md

 With rollup you can break your application into reusable modules.

 > Working on next version.
-[See changes](https://github.com/znck/rollup-plugin-vue/compare/v1.0.3...HEAD)
+[See changes](https://github.com/znck/rollup-plugin-vue/compare/v2.1.0-beta.1...HEAD)
 > ## Development milestones
 - [x] Basic *.vue files (ES6 script, html template and no style tag.)
-- [ ] Include style.
+- [x] Include style.
-- [ ] Trans-compiler for script: coffee etc.
+- [x] ~Trans-compiler for script: coffee etc.~ Removed transcompiling (see example in Usage)
 - [ ] Scoped css.
-- [ ] Import script or template.
+- [x] Import script or template.

 ![Rollup Plugin for Vue](cover.png)